torstenchristensen/biotechsnap-issue-generation/README.md

    - ✓ Save it to `editions/` folder with timestamp

 ### Step 4: Use the Content
-1. Create the edition in mgmt
-2. Paste the output HTMl into a WYSIWYG sections
+1. Paste the output HTMl into a WYSIWYG section
-3. Paste in the image urls you saved earlier
+2. Paste in the image urls you saved earlier
-4. Check the content against the original word doc
+3. Check the content against the original word doc

 That's it! 🎉